CodeForCary/django-dev-map/README.md

 # Code for America - Cary Django Site
-Proof of concept for a Town of Cary [django](https://www.djangoproject.com/) site/application.
-At the moment, a single application is included that parses and displays geospatial data for building permits issued by the town.

-## Permit Map Application
-This application takes [KML](https://developers.google.com/kml/) permit data issued by the towns of Cary and Apex and imports them into a [GeoDjango](http://geodjango.org/) application, which allows for native storage of geometric objects and provides query tools for calculating region overlap, containment, etc. The app django exposes a simple API that supports such
+This application takes [KML](https://developers.google.com/kml/) permit data issued by the towns of Cary and imports them into a [GeoDjango](http://geodjango.org/) application, which allows for native storage of geometric objects and provides query tools for calculating region overlap, containment, etc. The app django exposes a simple API that supports such